TheSGJ/ssh_vm-bash-script/README.md

 # Base Script to SSH into vm
-- This chould be useful if you configured password-less login for your cloud linux vm.
+- This chould be useful if you configured password-less login for your linux virtual machine.

 ```
 # function to ssh into ubuntu vm